-A custom field is a user defined property that is associated to an entity type and is used to store additional information that is useful to your particular organization.
+A custom field is a user-defined property that is associated with an entity type and is used to store additional information that is useful to your organization.

 Custom fields can include any information that you define.
 They can use data types that are available by default in Security Center, or you can create your own data types.
 Once custom fields are added, they are available in all database reports and queries related to the entity they are defined for.
 If a custom field contains private information, you can restrict certain groups of users from seeing that field.

 For example, you can add Gender, Home number, and Cellphone number as custom fields for cardholder entities, and only allow the Human Resource user group to access that information.

 Limitations of custom fieldsCustom fields are always local to the system where they are defined.

 - In a Federation scenario, custom fields are not imported from the federated system.
 However, you can associate custom fields as local attributes to federated entities.

 - In an Active Directory (AD) integration scenario, custom fields can be mapped to AD attributes to display their values in your local system, but not to update the AD.

 - Integers in the range -2147483648 to 2147483647.